umamah1mahmoud/code-201-reading-notes/class-02.md

 <hr/>

 #### My dear reader, that was it for today's notes.
 I know it's getting more in details, maybe more complicated.
 But it should be easier and more clear by practice.
-I wish I could be as breif as I could -it's really not as easy as it seems- and as informative as I could.
+I wish I could be as brief as I could -it's really not as easy as it seems- and as informative as I could.
 Please do not hesitate taking a look on my resources.
 As they are two of the most important coding books these days:

 * HTML & CSS Design and Build Websites - By: Jon Ducket
-* Javascript and Jquery Interactive - By: Jon Ducket
+* JavaScript and jQuery Interactive - By: Jon Ducket